 Merchants put the “dazzle” in Holidazzle with the Window Decorating competition.
 Early word is that Santa Claus will also bring his guitar and make a visit to Historic Downtown Durango.

 Snowdown is Durango’s annual Winter Celebration.
 A costume party, follies, parade and annually changing theme make this event one of a kind.
 Previous themes include “Snowdown in Da Nile,” which was an Egyptian-themed Snowdown and “A Jolly Roger Snowdown,” which was a pirate-themed week.
-The 2015 theme is entitled “Steampunk Snowdown”… mark your calendar, and start getting your costumes ready for 2015!
+Prepare yourself for an amazing time of games, parties and all around fun.
 The official website for this event is www.Snowdown.org.